Trade Forex Trading

 Learn Forex Trading Online Free Tutorials

-Divergence Forex Definition - Divergence is one of the forex trade setups used by Forex traders.
-It involves looking at a forex chart and one more forex indicator.
+Divergence Forex Definition – Divergence is one of the forex trade setups used by Forex traders.
+It involves looking at a forex chart & one more forex indicator.
 For our example we shall use the MACD indicator.

-To spot this forex divergence trading setup find two chart points at which forex price makes a new swing high or a new swing low but the MACD forex indicator does not, indicating a divergence between forex price and momentum.
+To spot this forex divergence trading setup find 2 chart points at which forex price makes a new swing high or a new swing low but the MACD forex indicator does not, indicating a divergence between forex price and momentum.

 Example of a Forex Divergence Trade Setup:

-Then using MACD technical indicator we check the highs made by the MACD forex indicator, these are the highs that are directly below Chart points A and B.
+Then using MACD indicator we check the highs made by the MACD forex indicator, these are the highs that are directly below Chart points A and B.

-The forex chart above shows an example of one of the four types of divergences forex trading setups, the divergence trading setup above is known as hidden bearish divergence, one of the best type of forex divergence to trade because it gives trading signals that are in the same direction as that of the current forex trend.
+The forex chart above shows an example of one of the four types of divergences forex trading setups, the divergence trading set up above is known as hidden bearish divergence, one of the best type of forex divergence to trade because it gives trading signals that are in the same direction as that of the current forex trend.
 Types of divergences forex trading setups are covered in the next learn forex trading lesson.

 How to Identify Divergence Forex Trading Setups